Vantara: Animal sourcing

-Following sustained public concern and litigation over Vantara’s wildlife acquisition practices, the Supreme Court of India, in late August 2025, constituted a four-member Special Investigation Team (SIT) headed by former Supreme Court judge Jasti Chelameswar to examine allegations surrounding the facility.
-These allegations included claims of illegal wildlife acquisition or smuggling, violations of the Wildlife Protection Act, 1972, failure to comply with the CITES, irregularities in international documentation, and questions about the suitability of the Jamnagar site for such a large population of exotic and endangered species.
-The SIT carried out field inspections at Vantara, reviewed permits and import/export records, and coordinated with several statutory and enforcement bodies, including the Central Zoo Authority, Wildlife Crime Control Bureau, state forest departments, the Directorate of Revenue Intelligence, and the Enforcement Directorate.
-Its sealed report was submitted to the Supreme Court on 12 September 2025, concluding that Vantara had not violated any legal or ethical standards in its acquisition and care of animals.
+Following public concern and litigation over Vantara's wildlife acquisition practices, the Supreme Court of India, in late August 2025, constituted a four-member Special Investigation Team (SIT) headed by former Supreme Court judge Jasti Chelameswar to examine allegations surrounding the facility.
+These included claims of illegal wildlife acquisition or smuggling, violations of the Wild Life (Protection) Act, 1972, failure to comply with CITES, irregularities in international documentation, and questions about the suitability of the Jamnagar site for such a large population of exotic and endangered species.
+The SIT carried out field inspections at Vantara, reviewed permits and import/export records, and coordinated with statutory and enforcement bodies, including the Central Zoo Authority, Wildlife Crime Control Bureau, state forest departments, the Directorate of Revenue Intelligence and the Enforcement Directorate.
+Its sealed report was submitted to the Supreme Court on 12 September 2025 and concluded that Vantara had not violated legal or ethical standards in its acquisition and care of animals.

-On 15 September 2025, the Supreme Court accepted the SIT’s findings and closed all pending petitions and complaints against Vantara.
-In its order, the Court stated that no further complaints on the same set of allegations would be entertained by any judicial, statutory, or administrative forum, thereby providing finality to the matter.
-Summaries of the SIT’s conclusions were shared in court filings and media reports, but the complete report itself has not been publicly released.
-Despite receiving the clean chit, the CITES Secretariat found discrepancies in animal imports.
-Czech authorities confirmed animals were sold to Vantara with invoices, contradicting SIT claims of no payments.
-CITES also flagged the import of a mountain gorilla from the UAE’s Capital Zoo, tracing irregular links through Haiti with no trade records.
-The report urged India to strengthen wildlife enforcement, halt Appendix I imports, and submit a compliance report.
+On 15 September 2025, the Supreme Court accepted the SIT's findings and closed the pending petitions and complaints before it.
+The Court stated that further complaints on the same set of allegations would not be entertained by judicial, statutory or administrative forums.
+Summaries of the SIT's conclusions were shared in court filings and media reports, but the complete report itself has not been publicly released.
+In March 2026, the Supreme Court dismissed a fresh petition seeking another probe into animal imports at Vantara, holding that the issues had already been examined.

-Muzzling of free press coverage
+In November 2025, the CITES Secretariat identified discrepancies in some import records and recommended additional safeguards for India's issue of wildlife-import permits.
+The matter was considered at the 79th meeting of the CITES Standing Committee in Samarkand on 23 November 2025.
+The committee did not adopt trade-restrictive measures against India, while indicating that compliance could continue to be reviewed if necessary.

+Media disputes

-Following reports on concerns raised by the WAPFSA, several Indian media outlets have taken down their articles on the matter.
-Outlets such as Deccan Herald, The Telegraph (India), and The Tribune (India) removed their stories without explanation, while others like The Financial Express (India) replaced critical pieces with promotional content.
-Some media organizations, including Northeast Now and Vartha Bharati, reported receiving threatening emails and offers of financial incentives to delete or modify their coverage.
+Following reports on concerns raised by WAPFSA, several Indian media outlets took down or altered articles on the matter.
+Outlets including Deccan Herald, The Telegraph (India) and The Tribune (India) removed stories without public explanation, while others, including The Financial Express (India), replaced critical pieces with more favourable coverage.
+Some media organizations, including Northeast Now and Vartha Bharati, reported receiving threatening emails or offers of financial incentives to delete or modify coverage.